Heading Out of Mt Gambier, South Australia - Cycling Across Australia

 Beautiful Cottage Garden, Port Fairy, Victoria

 Port Fairy is a lovely place.
-It has lots of lovely old buildings, some veeerry nice boats moored in the inlet to admire and some great walks along the coast and out to the lighthouse.
-We grabbed lunch at the local chicken shop on Bank street.
-It served delicious chicken and amazing salads that made a great meal just by themselves.
+It has lots of lovely old buildings, some very nice boats moored in the inlet to admire, and great walks along the coast and out to the lighthouse.
+We grabbed lunch at the local chicken shop on Bank Street.
+It served delicious chicken and amazing salads that made a great meal by themselves.
 Highly recommended.

 Yachts at Port Fairy, Victoria - Cycling Across Australia